nirmal-a-r/llm-finetuning-materials-nlp-graphene/README.md

 - **BLEU Score**: To measure overlap in generated vs reference answers.
 - **Perplexity**: To evaluate fluency of generated text.
-- **Graphical Comparisons**: Plots for all models across 80% and 20% test slices and exclusive evaluation with 1000 q and a pair dataset
+- **Graphical Comparisons**: Plots for all models across 80% and 20% test slices and exclusive evaluation with 1000 Q&A pair dataset.

 ---

 ## 📊 Key Outcomes

-- DistilBART outperformed others in BLEU while T5-small maintained lowest perplexity.
+- DistilBART outperformed others in BLEU while T5-small maintained the lowest perplexity.
+- All models were evaluated on the **1000 Q&A pair dataset**, offering comprehensive insights into their performance across multiple metrics.
 - Model performance was visualized across different test sizes and query types.
-- A combined comparative analysis offered insights into tradeoffs between model size and accuracy.
+- A combined comparative analysis offered insights into trade-offs between model size and accuracy.